 Some counselling and psychotherapy services will see you more quickly if you have recently had a baby.
-Ask your GP or public health nurse (health visitor) about services in your local area, or see the links below:
+Ask your GP or Health visitor about services in your local area.

 If your symptoms haven’t improved with support or a talking therapy, your GP may prescribe medication.

 There are several types of antidepressants.
 They all work equally well, but have different side-effects.
-They are not addictive and can all be used safely to treat postnatal depression, but some are safer than others if you are breastfeeding so discuss this with your GP.
+They are not addictive and can all be used safely to treat postnatal depression.

 Antidepressants take at least two weeks to start working and you’ll need to continue taking them for around six months after you start to feel better.
 If you’re thinking of stopping the course of medication early, see your GP.
 Don’t just stop.